jkurtb/Matplotlib-Pharmaceuticals/README.md

-# Matplotlib-Pharmaceuticals
+# Matplotlib-Pymaceuticals
-Analyzing Pharmaceutical Datasets and Presenting Clinical Study Results through Python Matplotlib
+Using Python Matplotlib to Analyze & Generate Results of a Pharmaceutical Study